JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7911 days**.

-And here is a just a random fact -  **It takes eight and a half minutes for light to get from the sun to earth.**.
+And here is a just a random fact -  **It is not possible to tickle yourself.
+The cerebellum, a part of the brain, warns the rest of the brain that you are about to tickle yourself.
+Since your brain knows this, it ignores the resulting sensation**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)